grafana/tempo/docs/sources/tempo/metrics-generator/span_metrics.md

             match_type: regex
             attributes:
               - key: resource.tier
-                value: dev-.*
+                value: research
 ```

 In this example, spans that match a location beginning with `eu-` or `sa-` will
-be included so long as they are not a `resource.tier` beginning with `dev-`.
+be included, but in both cases we also exclude spans which match
+`{resource.tier="research"}`.

 This example could also be written with a single regex expression, except that
-in the second policy we have an additional constraint to match against.
-If
+in the second policy we have an additional constraint to match against for
-either the `resource.location` or the `resource.platform` is not matched in the
+`k8s-.*`.
+If either the `resource.location` or the `resource.platform` is not
-second policy, then the span is not included.
+matched in the second policy, then the span is not included.

-This is to say, within a single filter policy, the conditions are using `AND`
-logic, but multiple polices will use `OR` logic.

 ## Example